-Asbestos, a carcinogenic (known to cause cancer) mineral, was initially discovered in rock and soil.
+Asbestos is a carcinogenic (known to cause cancer) mineral, but where’s it found?
+The mineral was initially discovered where it occurs naturally, in rock and soil.
 This fibrous element was once prevalent in the construction of a wide range of manufactured goods, mainly due to its durability and heat-resistance.

 Between 1940 and 1979, approximately 27 million workers in the U.S. were exposed to aerosolized asbestos fibers, a much more substantial amount than today.
 This fact makes it much more likely that workers in the following occupations were exposed to the carcinogen.
 Veterans and civilians alike who worked in any of the following occupations are at risk of exposure:

 - Building inspectors

 - Sheet metal workers